 "Other" was not included in the study's model because it reflected numerous factors each found very limited in the models analyzed.
-It is notable that "Leadership" was the second most frequent characteristic found among the 100 models analyzed, second only to "Culture."
+It is notable that "Leadership" was the second-highest characteristic found among the many models analyzed, second only to "Culture."